sudeep9/mojo/README.md

 > SQLite itself is in the public domain and can be used for any purpose.
 But TH3 is proprietary and requires a license.

-Instead I have `testdb.sql` for black box testing and `perftest.py` for perf tests.
+Instead there is `testdb.py` for black box testing and `perftest.py` for perf tests.
-At present the `testdb.sql` tests combinations of the following:
+At present the `testdb.py` tests combinations of the following:

 ```
 page_sizes = [4096]